 Editing entries

-Editing an Active Batch
+Editing an active batch

 While a Batch is Active, you may delete the batch, rename the batch, and delete donation entries.
-Note, that donations cannot be deleted and a batch cannot be renamed once it is committed.
-Donation details of a Committed entry can still be edited.
+Select the three dots in the upper right corner to Rename batch or Delete batch.
+Once a batch is committed, the batch cannot be renamed, and donation entries can still be edited but not deleted.

 Editing donations within an Active Batch

-Select Edit Gift or Delete Gift
+Select Edit gift or Delete gift.

 Editing Donations within a Committed Batch